The Center for Resilient Networks and Applications

 During the past few years, CRNA has made a number of key scientific and societal contributions.
 These include contributions to education and science through the education of master and PhD students and the publication of numerous articles in high impact and respected venues.
 CRNA has also contributed to informing policy makers and network operators on issues related to digital vulnerability and network performance.

 The Center will undertake long-term research and innovation at a high international level, on robustness and reliability of communications networks and applications.
 The Center will educate experts on the doctoral and magisterial levels in cooperation with universities and university colleges.

 Furthermore, the Center will have responsibility for maintaining and running a research infrastructure for measuring the Norwegian telecommunications network.
 This research infrastructure will be made available for research groups at universities and university colleges.
 The Center wishes to provide measurement and monitoring services for regions, municipalities, industry and public enterprises in Norway.
 The Center will produce an annual report on the state of the Norwegian communications infrastructure to the Norwegian Post and Telecommunications Authority.

-The Center is part of Simula Research Laboratory's organisational structure.
-CRNA will perform annual management and dialogue meetings with the Norwegian Ministry of Transport and Communication and the Norwegian Post and Telecommuncations Authority.
+The Center is part of Simula Metropolitan CDE organisational structure.
+CRNA will perform annual management and dialogue meetings with the Norwegian Ministry of Transport and Communication and the Norwegian Post and Telecommunications Authority.
 The work performed at the Center will be evaluated by the Research Council every five years.
 The criteria for evaluation will be related to scientific quality and relevance to society.
 The annual budgets for the Center are dependent on grants from the state budget and will be considered on the background of the evaluation results.